blitz-js/blitz/USER_GUIDE.md

 If you have any issues at all, please [open an issue](https://github.com/blitz-js/blitz/issues/new/choose) or join the [Blitz slack](https://slack.blitzjs.com) and talk to us in the **#help** channel.
 If you get stuck and frustrated, please don't blame yourself.
 This user guide, and Blitz in general, is not yet fine-tuned for those with less experience.
 But eventually, it will be because this is very important to us.

+If you’re looking for a slower, more guided start to Blitz, read the [Biltz Beginner Tutorial](https://github.com/blitz-js/blitz/blob/canary/TUTORIAL.md).

 <br>

 ## Introduction